- Reference Number: HEY-291/2023

-This leaflet has been produced to give you general information about your forthcoming high resolution oesophageal manometry and 24 hour pH monitoring.
+This leaflet has been produced to give you general information about your upcoming high resolution oesophageal manometry and 24-hour pH monitoring tests.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you or contact the Department of GI Physiology.
+If after reading it you have any concerns or would like further explanation, please contact the Department of GI Physiology directly on 01482 624036.

-High resolution oesophageal manometry is a test that measures the pressure activity within the oesophagus and the sphincters (ring like muscles which close a natural orifice or passage at either end of the oesophagus).
-The multi-pressure sensor catheter (tube) has sensors situated at 1cm intervals and allows for measurement along the entire length of the oesophagus and sphincters at each end simultaneously (please see diagram).
-This enables an assessment of how well the muscles in the oesophagus and the sphincters at either end are working and whether contractions within the oesophagus are coordinated.
+High resolution oesophageal manometry is a test that measures pressure in the oesophagus (food pipe) and sphincters (ring like muscles at either end of the oesophagus).
+The test is performed using a small probe (tube) with pressure sensors at 1 cm intervals, allowing pressure measurement along the whole oesophagus and both sphincters at the same time (please see the diagram below).
+This allows assessment of how well the muscles in the oesophagus and sphincters are working, and whether contractions within the oesophagus are co-ordinated.

-A 24 hour pH monitoring measures the amount of acid coming up (refluxing) into the oesophagus from the stomach over a 24 hour period.
+24-hour pH monitoring measures the amount of acid coming up (refluxing) into the oesophagus from the stomach over a 24-hour period.
 This allows us to establish whether your symptoms are due to acid reflux.

 Diagram produced by the Hull & East Yorkshire Hospitals NHS Trust.

-The tests provide valuable information regarding your condition and will help to decide what the best treatment is for you (practical advice, medication or surgery).
-Unfortunately, there are no other less invasive tests available that will give us this information.
+The tests provide valuable information regarding your condition and will help to decide what the best treatment is for you (for example, practical advice, medication or surgery).
+Unfortunately, there are no other tests available that will provide this information.

 Can there be any complications or risks?